defaultgnome/note-parser/README.md

 bun run dev
 ```

-Then open `http://localhost:5173` in your browser.
+Then open `http://localhost:3000` in your browser.

+## Flow

+![./docs/data-pipeline.png]

+In the web studio, you have two tabs: **Import**, **Edit**.
+You import docx file with Import, and then Edit the entries and confirm them in the Edit page.

 ## TODO